-For boarding house developments, a bin generation rate of 75% will be applied to the waste generation calculation outlined within table 2 above.
+For boarding houses, a bin allocation in accordance with section 2.3.1.1 will be applied.
 All on-site waste collection infrastructure outlined within sections 2.4.1 and 2.4.2 is required to be integrated wholly within the development's built form.

-Note: For boarding house developments that comprise of three or more storeys, integrated on-site waste collection and supporting infrastructure is to be provided in accordance with the 'Residential Flat Building Waste Management Guideline' document.
+Note: For boarding house developments that comprise of three or more storeys, integrated on-site waste collection and supporting infrastructure to be provided in accordance with the 'Residential Flat Building Waste Management Guideline' document.